-This is a detailed guide to buying a Ducati Monster, from the first Ducati Monster 900 in 1993 to right now in 2020, including known issues, what to check and the best models of Monster to get (Spoiler: there are many “bests”).
+This is a detailed guide to buying a Ducati Monster, from the first Ducati Monster 900 in 1993 to right now in 2021, including known issues, what to check and the best models of Monster to get (Spoiler: there are many “bests”).

 I have a confession: I have a love affair with the Ducati Monster.
 My first, a Ducati Monster M900, had a dent on the right hand of the tank, but I didn’t care.

 I’m not alone in loving the Ducati Monster.
-It is the largest selling Ducati model of all time, and leads the naked bike sector today.
-Gear Patrol named it one of the most iconic motorcycles of all time.
+It is the largest selling Ducati model of all time, and at time has led the naked bike sector.
+Gear Patrol named the Ducati Monster one of the most iconic motorcycles of all time.
 It was credited with reviving the Ducati brand in the mid-nineties.

 The Ducati Monster was my third motorcycle (after a learner and then my first ‘real’ motorcycle, a Honda CB900F).
 But the Monster was the first motorcycle I regretted selling.
 I regretted it from the moment I heard it be ridden away.

 So the research began.
 Which was the best model to get?
 How would I avoid the mistakes I made buying the first one?
 What price should I pay?